hajimeuchiyama/coursera-getting-and-cleaning-data-course_project/CodeBook.md

 ## Overview

 ### Variable Grouping
-In this code book, the variables are defined in key variables and non-key variables.
+In this code book, the variables are defined as *key variables* and *non-key variables*.

 #### Key Variables

-- ` activity ` : Activity label observed by human, factor (6 levels):
+- ` activity ` : Activity label observed by human, factor (6 levels) as follows:
   1. WALKING
   2. WALKING_UPSTAIRS
   3. WALKING_DOWNSTAIRS